Posted by Larry Gleeson.

 A cut is made to a businessman, Wikstrom, played by Sakari Kuosmanen primping himself for what appears to be another day.
 Yet, on this day, Wikstrom has decided to leave his wife, who comes into frame with a full head of curlers, a cigarette dangling from her mouth, attired in a cheaply-made, tropical floral robe.
 Wikstrom places his wedding ban on the table and exits.
 The woman reached for a gin bottle pouring herself a double taking a mouthful to wrap up the scene.

 Using these two main protagonists, Kaurismaki embarks on a story showcasing two very different lives.
 Wikstrom, a haberdasher of sorts peddling ties and men’s shirts, drives a black luxury sedan listening to Western music while the coal refugee, Khaled, a Syrian asylum seeker, portrayed by Sherwan Haji, takes a coin-fed shower releasing the black soot from his skin’s pores.
 These men are on different trajectories.
 Khaled tries to do the right thing by finding the nearest police station in Helsinki to seek political sanctuary status from Aleppo.
 Despite his best efforts Khaled is denied sanctuary and decides to stay in the country illegally as many in his predicament seem to be doing.
 Wikstrom is hustling at a private, high-stakes poker game winning enough money to purchase outright an old, seemingly well-established restaurant in one of the remotest areas of Helsinki.

-In the end, Kaurismaki brings these two characters together – the practical businessman and a refugee seeking a life free from Syrian war for he and his sister.
+In the end, Kaurismaki brings these two characters together – the practical businessman and a refugee seeking a life free from Syrian war for him and his sister.
 Along the way, he provides plenty of comic relief in this heart-warming and life-affirming tale of pragmatism and redemption.
 An exceptional film in light of the present migration dilemma and one I recommend highly without reservation.

 *Featured photo credit: Malla Hukkanen © Sputnik Oy